 So why does anyone still use mailing lists?
-Despite their older tech, why does Yahoo Groups, for instance, list over 50,000 health-related mailing lists?4 Why are the most active cancer support groups still based around mailing lists?
+Despite their older tech, why does Yahoo Groups, for instance, list over 50,000 health-related mailing lists? ((Admittedly, most are inactive or defunct.))
+Why are the most active cancer support groups still based around mailing lists?
 Why does most software development still happen via mailing lists?

 Herein lies the paradox of mailing lists.
 Despite all of their faults, they are the easy, lazy choice.
 That is, because they don’t require any effort on the part of the user to access the topical conversations, they are easier for many people to use, especially if a person belongs to multiple online communities (and who doesn’t nowadays?).